nde95/rps-game/README.md

 # RPS Battle

-Recreation of the real time rock paper scissors game I saw in a video.
+Recreation of the real time rock paper scissors game I saw in a twitter video.

+I thought it looked fun and figured it would be a great project to make.

 ![RPS gif](https://i.imgur.com/dCv0vX9.gif)